exasol/bigquery-virtual-schema/doc/developers_guide.md

 When `udfLoggingEnabled` is set to `true`, UDF logs will be written to `target/udf-logs/*.txt`.

+The Google Cloud integration test setup uses the standard Simba BigQuery JDBC URL without the `RootURL` connection property.
+Simba JDBC driver 1.7 treats `RootURL` as a Private Service Connect endpoint and can fail during authentication or universe domain validation when it is used for the regular Google Cloud endpoint.

 ## Running Integration Tests Against BigQuery Emulator

 As long as the emulator is not yet ready you need to manually enable it.